18 Best Summer Vacation Spots in the U.S.A.

 Several historic sites, like the Wright Brothers National Memorial, Chicamacomico Lifesaving Station, and the Graveyard of the Atlantic Museum are worth visits.
 For a truly unforgettable experience, walk the 100-foot-high sand dunes at Jockey's Ridge State Park or take a hang-gliding lesson at the largest hang-gliding school in the world located at the park.

-If you want to make it a truly memorably vacation, consider doing a camping trip to the Outer Banks.
+If you want to make it a truly memorable vacation, consider doing a camping trip to the Outer Banks.
 Most campgrounds are protected by the dunes but allow easy access to the beaches.

 The quiet outdoorsy area of Grand County, Colorado is ideal for a quiet summer vacation.
 The peak times to visit this picturesque area are during the summer months, when temperatures are warm, wildlife is active, and the plants and flowers are at their peak.